 At Dentistry at the Heights, we utilize some of the most cutting-edge technology available, including digital x-rays, an in-office CEREC® (chairside economical restoration of esthetic ceramics) machine, a cone beam scanner, a DIAGNOdent® cavity detector, a soft tissue laser, and intraoral cameras.
 In addition, we also offer Netflix, Pandora® radio, and noise-canceling headphones to make each visit more enjoyable.

-If you suffer from dental phobia, Drs.
-Kevin Trotter and Ewa Tracz offer several sedation options to help you remain at ease while receiving the care you deserve.
+If you suffer from dental phobia, Dentistry at the Heights offers several sedation options to help you remain at ease while receiving the care you deserve.
 With nitrous oxide (or laughing gas), you will breathe in an odorless gas that will help to relieve anxiety.
 If you choose oral-conscious sedation, you will be put into a state of deep relaxation while remaining awake.
-We also offer intravenous (IV) sedation, and Dr. Trotter is certified in the technique.
+We also offer intravenous (IV) sedation with an anesthesiologist.

 When left untreated, periodontal (gum) disease can lead to a range of oral health concerns.
 Fortunately, we offer comprehensive treatments to address gum disease at each of its stages.
 We can perform a scaling and root planing (deep cleaning) to remove bacteria from above and below the gum line.
 We can also provide antibiotic treatment with ARESTIN®.
 In more advanced cases of gum disease, we can perform oral surgery.